0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)

 To get a number on how many pillow links to build – I usually take a look at competition and get ideas that way.

-On this site, I built the main social accounts (Facebook, Twitter, Instagram etc…) and I also built around 100 other social accounts (to which a smaller percentage would have got indexed).
+On this site, I built the main social accounts (Facebook, Twitter, Instagram etc…) and I also built around 100 citations.

 Link Variety Matters